zacharyvoase/markdoc/doc/wiki/quickstart.md

 # Quickstart

-Markdoc uses distutils, so you can install it with relative ease on any system with Python.
+The first step towards using Markdoc is to install it.
+Luckily, it uses setuptools, so you can install it with relative ease on any system with Python.
+Note that most modern UNIX distributions come with a sufficiently recent version of Python, including Mac OS X, Ubuntu (and derivatives) and Fedora.

 ## Requirements